 The permit to install new signage and remodel the facade was issued in March 1975.
 The marquee installed at that time is the one currently on the building, later upgraded with LED panels.
 You can still see the repurposed frame for the oval Pussycat signage atop the facade.
 The big booking as the Pussycat was "Deep Throat" and "Devil in Miss Jones" -- running about 10 years.

-From August 1977 until January 1978 it had Brendan Mullen's infamous punk club, Masque, in the basement.
-Or perhaps it was in the basement of the office/retail building on the corner.
+From August 1977 until January 1978 it had Brendan Mullen's infamous punk club, Masque, in the basement of the theatre and the adjoining office building at Hollywood and Cherokee.
 See "Masque," an 11 minute video made in 2012 by Mike Plante that's on Vimeo.
 Esotouric had located it for a Facebook post that was spotted by Terrence Butcher.
 The club didn't last longer because it was closed by the Fire Marshal.
+Brendan takes on a basement tour in the 1986 film "X: The Unheard Music."
+He died in 2009.

 In June 1987 it became the Ritz and was booked as a revival theatre under the management of Johnny Legend and Eric Caidin.
+Eric was the proprietor of Hollywood Book and Poster.
 Thanks to the site Ad Sausage for this opening ad that had appeared in the L.A.
 Free Press.

-It became a church in 1994.
-The church was gone by the end of 2015.
+This building became a church in 1992.
+They were gone by the end of 2015.
 Work on the marquee and facade for renovations to turn it into a hologram theatre began in December 2015.
 The signage was all redone by mid-2016 and for a year and a half the flashy marquee was advertising shows as "coming soon" that never seemed arrive due to work stopping on the project.
 Construction resumed in the fall of 2017.
 On a post about the theatre on the Hollywood's Garden of Allah Novels Facebook page Al Teman commented:

 "I was the contractor for the hologram remodel of the theater.
 Upon demo, I found these giant amazing murals of California’s hills painted under an old layer of plaster.
 That led to more discoveries; one of them was the building was originally a bowling alley!"